sridharmanohar/Design-Patterns/Spring-Security-Running-Notes.md

                 * Internally Spring JDBC is used
                 * This is a class
                 * this implementation assumes a default schema consisting of 2 tables - users and authorities
-                * users table: username, password and enabled
+                * *users table*: username, password and enabled
-                * authorities table: username, authority
+                * *authorities table*: username, authority
+    * **how does spring security fit in applications like the REST API examples that I have seen which has OAuth also??
+I know Spring Security does the authentication and OAuth does the authorization but what exactly does spring security authenticate in such application and when is it called, before OAuth or after??**
 9. **What is authentication in Spring Security?**
-   * Let’s consider a standard authentication scenario that everyone is familiar with.
+    * Lets consider a standard authentication scenario that everyone is familiar with.
         * A user is prompted to log in with a username and password.
         * The system (successfully) verifies that the password is correct for the username.
         * The context information for that user is obtained (their list of roles and so on).
         * A security context is established for the user
         * The user proceeds, potentially to perform some operation which is potentially protected by an access control mechanism which checks the required permissions for the operation against the current security context information.
     * The first three items constitute the authentication process so we’ll take a look at how these take place within Spring Security.
-        * The username and password are obtained and combined into an instance of UsernamePasswordAuthenticationToken (an instance of the Authentication interface)
+        * The username and password are obtained and combined into an instance of *UsernamePasswordAuthenticationToken* (an instance of the Authentication interface)
-        * The token is passed to an instance of AuthenticationManager for validation.
+        * The token is passed to an instance of AuthenticationManager for validation. **you mean an instance of UsernamePasswordAuthenticationToken is passed??**
         * The AuthenticationManager returns a fully populated Authentication instance on successful authentication.
         * The security context is established by calling SecurityContextHolder.getContext().setAuthentication(…​), passing in the returned authentication object.
         * Basically, A user is authenticated when the SecurityContextHolder contains a fully populated Authentication object.
+        * **in which package are UsernamePasswordAuthenticationToken, AuthenticationManager, Authentication, SecurityContextHolder are present??**
 10. **Authentication Mechanism**
     * This is true mainly in case of web application authentication
     * Once your browser submits your authentication credentials (either as an HTTP form post or HTTP header) there needs to be something on the server that "collects" these authentication details.